klangman/CinnamonBurnMyWindows/README.md

 - TV Glitch
 - Wisps

-### The following effects are currently disabled because Cinnamon is missing an API call.
+### Effects currently disabled:

+Because Cinnamon is missing a required API, the following effects are disabled.
 I am hoping to find a way around this issue:

 - Broken Glass
 - Doom